semanticdata/ximena/src/notes/markup-language.md

 title: Markup Language
 compartir: true

-description: 'A markup language is a system for annotating text to define the structure, formatting, and presentation of documents on the internet.'
+description: "A markup language is a system for annotating text to define the structure, formatting, and presentation of documents on the internet."
 ---

 # Markup Language